Select Bus Service

 How will Select Bus Service be faster than the regular bus?

 SBS will be faster due to several improvements.
-The off-board fare collection system will speed boarding at every stop.
+The off-board fare collection system will speed boarding at every stop (off-board fare collection is not a feature of the S79).
 In addition, there will be a traffic signal priority system that permits Select Bus Service buses to get an extended green light at certain intersections.
 There will be somewhat fewer stops than current limited stop service.
 Bus only lanes will also further reduce delays.
 All of these features will make for a faster trip.

 How will I be able to identify Select Bus Service stations and vehicles?